What’s an apprenticeship?

 From April 2017 employers whose payroll exceeds £3 million per year will pay into an Apprenticeship levy.
 The funds in this account can be used to cover the costs of Apprenticeship training only and not additional costs such as accommodation, external trainers etc. Therefore the contributions above are still payable in addition to funds paid via the employer's digital account which only funds part of the training costs.

 If you fall into this category please contact us for a discussion.

 The employer can set the wage rate for their apprentice and we like to highlight the National Minimum Wage Rates that are currently applicable are:

-Whilst there is an Apprentice Rate (£3.50 per hour) the APL would strongly encourage employers to offer at least the national minimum wage rate (age applicable).
+Whilst there is an Apprentice Rate (£3.70 per hour - £3.90 as of April 2019) the APL would strongly encourage employers to offer at least the national minimum wage rate (age applicable).
 This will both encourage high-quality applicants and recognise the value and contribution that employee will be making.

 What do I need to do first?

 Existing staff member